 In 2017, Luke was seen in Disney’s highly anticipated, live-action adaptation of the animated classic Beauty and the Beast.
 Luke starred as lothario and villain ‘Gaston’ alongside Emma Watson’s ‘Belle’.

 His other films include The Girl On The Train; Ben Wheatley’s suspenseful High Rise for which he received a ‘Best Supporting Actor’ nomination at the British Independent Film Awards; Message from the King, The Hobbit: The Battle of the Five Armies, The Hobbit: The Desolation of Smaug, Dracula Untold, The Great Train Robbery and The Fast & Furious franchise.

 Between 2010 and 2012, Luke’s career began to take off with supporting and starring roles in films such as Immortals, The Three Musketeers, The Raven and No One Lives.

 Luke’s first co-starring role came in Fall 2010 when he portrayed the lead role of 'Andy' in acclaimed director Stephen Frears' Tamara Drewe.

 Luke made his UK feature film debut in the role of 'Clive' in the 2009 British Independent Film Academy nominated feature Sex & Drugs & Rock & Roll.
 It was Warner Brother's action/fantasy/drama Clash of the Titans, however, that put him on the map, where he portrayed the charismatic god, 'Apollo.'
 Following this, he was next seen in the Ridley Scott remake of Robin Hood, playing the Sheriff's head henchman to Russell Crowe's interpretation of 'Robin Hood.'

-Members of the public can purchase tickets for £10 inc VAT from our ticketing site HERE
+Members of the public can purchase tickets for the Q&A only for £10 inc VAT from our ticketing site HERE

 Event presented in partnership with: